Become a Friend of the SWLA

 SWLA Friends incur no liability for its management and will be admitted on the basis of an annual subscription of £25.

-*SWLA Newsletter — The e‑newsletter and printed annual overview covers a variety of topics relevant to the members of SWLA and the Friends.
+*SWLA Newsletter — The e‑newsletter covers a variety of topics relevant to the members of SWLA and the Friends.
 It includes reports from Bursary winners, articles on expeditions and interviews with member artists alongside such things as details on recently published books and forthcoming exhibitions of interest.
 Friends of SWLA are welcome to submit articles and notices for inclusion and may request back issues from the Secretary if these are still available.